felleslosninger/docs/_docs/eFormidling/Funksjonalitet/eformidling_funksjonalitet_saksbehandling.md

-participant A as Virksomhetens<br>fagsystem participant B as Virksomhetens<br>integrasjonspunkt participant C as Adressetjeneste participant D as Altinn Formidling participant E as KS SvarUt participant F as Altinn Digital Post
+participant A as Virksomhetens<br>fagsystem participant B as Virksomhetens<br>integrasjonspunkt participant C as Adressetjeneste participant D as eFormidlings meldingstjeneste participant E as KS SvarUt participant F as Altinn Digital Post
 A->>B: Kapabilitetsoppslag